MicrosoftDocs/sdk-api/sdk-api-src/content/isysmon/ne-isysmon-__midl___midl_itf_sysmon_0000_0000_0003.md

-#### - SysmonBatchAddCounters
+#### - SysmonBatchNone

-Prevents the System Monitor from sampling the counter immediately when you use <a href="https://msdn.microsoft.com/9daecfe6-c2a9-48af-8b59-4f81f0325535">ICounters.Add</a> to add a counter to the collection.
+Use to free all locks.
+Typically, you call <a href="https://msdn.microsoft.com/6b9d683a-7a97-44a4-9eb6-6caaafe2abdd">SystemMonitor.BatchingLock</a> with the same reason you used to gain the lock.
+For example, if you gained the lock using SysmonBatchAddFiles, you would use SysmonBatchAddFiles when releasing the lock.

 #### - SysmonBatchAddFiles